dotnet/docfx/Documentation/tutorial/validate_your_markdown_files.md

 ### Advanced: validating tokens with file context

-For some cases, we need to validate some tokens with file context.

-For example, we want each topic has one title (i.e. h1 written by markdown syntax, e.g. `# <title>`).
+In certain cases, we might need to validate tokens with the file context.
+For example, it might be necessary to enforce a rule that ensures that each topic has one title (i.e. H1 written in standard Markdown syntax, e.g. `# <title>`).

-But you cannot count them in @Microsoft.DocAsCode.MarkdownLite.IMarkdownTokenValidator, it is shared by all files, and it will never be hit when there is no heading.
+You can't directly count the tokens with `@Microsoft.DocAsCode.MarkdownLite.IMarkdownTokenValidator` since the context is shared by all files - the rule will never be hit when there is no heading in a file.

-For this purpose, we need to create validator like following:
+We can create a custom validator as such:

 ```csharp
 MarkdownTokenValidatorFactory.FromLambda<MarkdownHeadingBlockToken>(